Vice President Mike Pence rejects invoking 25th Amendment to oust Trump

 READ: Three US House Republicans declare support for impeaching Trump

-Pelosi has said if Pence rejects use of the 25th Amendment, the House will move to impeach him.
-Already, at least three Republicans have said they would vote for that.
+"Last week, I did not yield to pressure to exert power beyond my constitutional authority to determine the outcome of the election, and I will not now yield to efforts in the House of Representatives to play political games at a time so serious in the life of our nation," he wrote.

+Removal of a president under the 25th Amendment requires a declaration by the vice president and the majority of the president's Cabinet.

-The House is expected to impeach Trump on Wednesday for his encouragement of supporters who violently stormed the US Capitol, a vote that would make him the first American president to be impeached twice.
+Pelosi has said Pence's failure to trigger that process would lead to a Trump impeachment vote on Wednesday.
+The vote would make him the first American president to be impeached twice.

 While the previous three impeachments - those of Presidents Andrew Johnson, Bill Clinton and Trump - took months before a final vote, including investigations and hearings, this time it will have only taken a week.